-We are also holding a Partner's Forum on August 29 from 6:00 - 8:00 p.m., where Survivors' spouses and partners can connect and exchange experiences and support.
-Topics for discussion will include 1) The Top Three Things I Have Learned and 2) How My Partner and I Define the Journey...
+Carolina Breast Friends is ready to help as well.
+Toward that end, we held a Partner's Forum August 29 where Survivors' spouses and partners had a chance to connect and exchange experiences and support.
+Topics discussed were 1) The Top Three Things I Have Learned and 2) How My Partner and I Define the Journey...
 Together.

 If you are a breast cancer co-Survivor seeking a mentor or are interested in becoming a mentor, contact kbarry@carolinabreastfriends.